WHAT ARE THE CBD BENEFITS FOR WOMEN?

 One of the major trends in the CBD industry over the past couple of years has been an explosion in the popularity of CBD beauty products.
-We have seen CBD products for acne care, CBD lip balms, CBD undereye rollers and more.
+We have seen CBD infused products for skin care, CBD lip balms, CBD undereye rollers and more.
 Is there anything to those products?
 In a 2014 study on human skin cultures, CBD reduced inflammation and inhibited the production of sebum, which suggests that CBD may hold promise as an agent for improving skin tone.
-Also, some properties of CBD have been found to be effective in treating eczema.

-CBD's interaction with CB2 receptors in the endocannabinoid system helps regulate moisture balance in the skin.
+CBD's interaction with CB2 receptors in the endocannabinoid system may help regulate moisture balance.
 Oral consumption of high-quality CBD oil helps the endocannabinoid system regulate natural processes in the body, which is essential for long-term effects.

 CBD for PMS